shtoystack/docker-guacamole/README.md

 **If you are looking to upgrade from Oznu's image, or from an image that uses a version of PostgreSQL lower than 13, please have a look at the  [upgrade instructions](https://github.com/abesnier/docker-guacamole/blob/master/UPGRADE.md).
 It is written for my images, but can be adapted for any image.**

 **Every month, inactive images on Docker Hub will be removed.
-If you use one of those, you'll need to update to a newer image.**
+If you use one of those, you'll need to update to a newer image.**  If you need to keep a specific image, please raise an  [Issue](https://github.com/abesnier/docker-guacamole/issues), so I can track it.

 # Summary of images